mediacloud/backend/doc/controversies.markdown

 =============

-This document provides a high level overview of how the controversy mapping system works and points to the pieces of code that performance specific functions.
+This document provides a high level overview of how the controversy mapping system works and points to the pieces of code that perform specific functions.
+This document will identify the major differences of the controversy mapping system with the MediaCloud system, identify how to run a controversy for

 The controversy mapping system is used to generate and analyze spidered sets of stories on some time and text pattern defined topic.
 The key differences